Devarsh23/Colorization-of-black-and-white-images-with-hint-using-deep-learning/README.md

 The directory structure here is very simple you just only need to put all the above listed files under one directory
 # Detailed Description of code
 # Special Thanks
-We would like to thanks krish naik for encouraging us to do such a lovely project
+We would like to thanks krish naik for encouraging us to do such a lovely project of colorization.